riyadhuddin/bilaij/README.md

   - issue certificate to producer
   - issue certificate to distributor

-Example supply chain implementation with blockchain traceability:
+<i> Example supply chain implementation with blockchain traceability:

- Food industry of Bangladesh
+1. Food industry of Bangladesh
- Footwear industry of Bangladesh
+2. Footwear industry of Bangladesh

-Basic breakdown of the Food industry supply chain project:
+<b> Basic breakdown of the Food industry supply chain project:

 - Producer & Farmer
   - is the person who produces the raw product